Carl-Henric/MS1/README.md

 ### Features that will be implemented in the future:
 - Implement calendly with their own API so it's easy to book a meeting directly on the site.
 - Real showcase projects.
-- Make menu close after click on mobile.
+- Make the menu close after click on mobile.
 - Add a "Need help" section where you can order updates on your homepage with a form.
 ---
 ## Testing
-Google Devtools has been used to test the site on the following devices:
+Google Devtools have been used to test the site on the following devices:
 - Moto G4
 - Galaxy S5
 - Pixel 2